anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 <a name="6.3.2"></a>
 ### 6.3.2 System Hardening
-All infrastructure should undergo hardening and have the hardening should consider at a minimal the following:
+All infrastructure should undergo system hardening, establishes processes to govern the hardening, and documents to cover at a minimal for the following areas:

 #### 6.3.2.1 Function
 Infrastructure should be implemented to perform the minimal function that’s practically needed to support NFVI.